Key takeaways

 People with type 2 diabetes can produce insulin; however, their bodies cannot utilize insulin well.
 This means the insulin doesn't function effectively, and glucose accumulates in the blood.

-On the other hand, people with type 2 don’t need to take insulin.
-However, they will need medications such as metformin, acarbose (Glucobay), and pioglitazone (Actos), and dietary and lifestyle adjustments to manage the condition.
+People with type 2 don’t need to take insulin.
+However, they typically need medications such as metformin, acarbose (Glucobay), and pioglitazone (Actos), and dietary and lifestyle adjustments to manage the condition.
 Eating healthy Nigerian meals that reduce blood sugar will greatly benefit people with type 2 diabetes.

 List of Nigerian foods that can lower blood sugar level for diabetes patients